Donate a Turkey this Christmas - Donate here.

 Ice crystals form when food is frozen slowly, like in your own home freezer.
 They damage the structure of the meat, meaning that when it’s defrosted, it leaks a lot of liquid.
 This can make the end result disappointingly dry.
 By freezing food super-fast, like we do here, we can prevent the formation of most ice crystals, meaning your meat is juicier and more delicious!

-What's the best way to defrost my food?
+What's the best way to defrost my food and how long can I keep it in my freezer?

 Unlike freezing, defrosting is best done slowly.
 We recommend keeping food in its packaging and defrosting overnight in the fridge.
 This way, the meat stays juicier and more tender.

-This varies from product to product – for instance, fish should be kept for a shorter time than beef.
+It varies from product to product how long you should keep frozen food for – for instance, fish should be kept for a shorter time than beef.
 It also depends on exactly when the item was frozen in the first place.
 Here at Donald Russell, we’ll always put a ‘best before’ date on every product, so you can be sure you’re eating food at its best.

-Do I have to throw it away if it’s past its ‘best before’ date?
+Should I dispose of my food if it's past its 'best before' date?

 If you have anyone vulnerable or of poor health in your family, then this is a good idea.
 However, the ‘best before’ date is just that – a guideline as to when food is at its best.
 Most foods, particularly raw cuts of beef like steaks, will not instantly become unsafe to eat after the ‘best before’ date, but they may start to deteriorate a little in quality – for instance, the flavour and texture may not be at their optimum.